plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 image: /uploads/10k-mrr.png
 image-alt: Lessons learned on our journey to $10k MRR
 ---
-We've made it to $10,000 MRR with Plausible Analytics!
+We've made it to $10,000 MRR with Plausible!
 Several people asked about our lessons learned, so I wanted to share some in this post.

-A little bit about our product: Plausible is a simple, lightweight and privacy-first alternative to Google Analytics.
+A little bit about our product: [Plausible Analytics](https://plausible.io/) is a simple, lightweight and privacy-first alternative to Google Analytics.
 We're a completely independent and bootstrapped team of two.

 As we say no to the adtech and surveillance capitalism, we also don't use Facebook and Google ads to grow Plausible.
 In addition to this, we're a 100% open source project that is transparent in everything we do.